ariejan/firefly/README.md

     HANAMI_ENV=test hanami db prepare
     rake test

-# How to help
+# How to contribute

 Your help is welcome!

-Check out the open list of [issues](https://github.com/ariejan/firefly/issues) to see what features and bugs are currently open, or open a [new issue](https://github.com/ariejan/firefly/issues/new) to discuss your own ideas.
-[Pull requests](https://github.com/ariejan/firefly/pulls) are also very welcome!
+Check out the open list of [issues](https://github.com/ariejan/firefly/issues) to see what features and bugs are currently open.
+If you're just starting out with Ruby and/or Hanami, check out the [beginner friendly](https://github.com/ariejan/firefly/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22beginner+friendly%22) issues, which are great for warming up your skills.

+Feel free to open a
+[new issue](https://github.com/ariejan/firefly/issues/new) to discuss your own ideas, or a [pull request](https://github.com/ariejan/firefly/pulls) if you've already got something to show.

-If you need help (either with running Firefly or contributing, please hop by on [Gitter](https://gitter.im/ariejan/firefly) to chat.
+If you need any help, please hop by on [Gitter](https://gitter.im/ariejan/firefly) to chat.

 # Contributor Covenant Code of Conduct